Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="theQuote">In seeking the unattainable, simplicity only gets in the way.</div>

 `scanf` and `printf`, which support formatted reading and writing, are two of the most frequently used functions in C. As this chapter shows, both are powerful but tricky to use properly.
-Section 3.1 describes `printf`, and Sectioon 3.2 covers `scanf`.
+Section 3.1 describes `printf`, and Section 3.2 covers `scanf`.
 Neither section gives complete details, which will have to wait until Chapter 22.

 ## 3.1 The `printf` Function